Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Methodology

-The data properties we used returned by the GitHub Search API are listed in Table~\ref{tab:data-used}.
-For sample selection for manual analysis (in RQ2 and RQ3), we chose a representative sample size (using the \texttt{sample} function in the R programming language).
+\emph{Sample selection for manual analysis}.
+For sample selection for manual analysis, we chose a representative sample (using the \texttt{sample} function in the R programming language).
 In this process, we used issues that make direct mention to one (or more) of the laws in the title or body of the issue.
-Selecting issues that directly mention privacy laws in the title or body ensures that our sample is highly relevant and reduces the likelihood of including unrelated issues.
+This ensures that our sample is highly relevant and reduces the likelihood of including unrelated issues.
+We used a sample of 1,186 issues, comprising approximately 5\% of the total of 23,063 issues.

+\emph{Issues analysis}, and \emph{Agreement/discussion}.
+The coders analyzed all issues independently (using a spreadsheet with the available issues), indicated whether the issue included any of the user rights or principles of the laws, and marked the main right or principle when present.
+A codebook was created for this process that contains explanations for user rights and principles and is available in the replication package of the work~\cite{replication}.
+Coders spent a total of 2,016 minutes coding (slightly less than 5 working days), with an average of 1.7 minutes per issue.
+There were 112 cases of disagreement that were resolved via the help of a third author (senior researcher, with four years of postdoc experience) who provided the final category for these cases after inspecting the respective issue.
+Inter-coder agreement between the two coders was measured using Cohen's kappa ($\kappa=0.846$), indicating substantial agreement~\citep{landis1977measurement}.

+We then used this manually labeled dataset to fine-tune BERT, in order to run the classification process on the whole issues dataset.
+As in the filtering process, we used the maximum tokens of BERT (512 tokens).
+However, the accuracy was very low ($accuracy$=$0.6653$, $precision$=$0.5067$, $recall$=$0.6653$, $f1-score$=$0.5614$), so we refrain from presenting the results, finding keyword-based search more suitable due to the law-specific terminology that is mixed with other text within the issues.